Memory benchmarks

 GitHub Actions

-Section titled “GitHub Actions”The Memory Benchmark workflow runs the same harness in CI and uploads JSON + Markdown artifacts.
+Section titled “GitHub Actions”The benchmark repo runs the harness in CI and publishes JSON + Markdown artifacts to its leaderboard site — see .github/workflows/benchmark.yml.

 Adapters

-To add a new system, write a Python adapter that defines reset / setup / ingest / retrieve action handlers.
-The shared protocol module is at adapters/_bench_protocol.py.
+Section titled “Adapters”Adapters live in adapters/ (Mem0, Supermemory, Letta, Zep, and Lobu).
+To add a new system, write a Python adapter that defines reset / setup / ingest / retrieve handlers over the shared _bench_protocol.py, then open a PR.

 Why Lobu wins on retention